GuenterQuast/mPIXdaq/README.md

     - nover: number of frames to overlay
     - unit: unit of energy measurement ("keV" or "µs ToT")
     - circ: circularity of "round" clusters (0. - 1.)
-    - flat: flatness of enery distrbituion of pixels in clusters (0. - 1.)
+    - flat: flatness of energy distribution of pixels in clusters (0. - 1.)
     - acq_time: accumulation time per read-out frame
   """